The-Politico/interactive-news-developer-guide/README.md

-# Politico newsroom developer guide
+# Politico interactive news developer guide

 This is a working document for interactive developers in the newsroom.